OlGe404/ansible-collections/README.md

 ansible-galaxy collection install olge404.unix --force
 ```

 To install docker, yq, vagrant and virtualbox, use the dev-setup playbook.
 The dev-setup playbook is supported on Ubuntu 24.04, Debian 12 and Linux Mint 22.
-If you are not developing of one of those distros, refer to the docs listed above to install the prerequisites by yourself.
+If you are not developing on those distros, refer to the docs in the table of prerequisites above to install them by yourself (or add a playbook for it here).

 ```bash
 ansible-playbook playbooks/dev-setup.yml